jeenulee/startup/README.md

 Setting up Github for CS 260

 STARTUP:
 HOW FOCUSED ARE YOU?
 My website will be a reacreation of the arcade game where there is a wheel with a needle and a box, when you begin the needle rotates and when it hovers over the box, you push spacebar to gain a point, a new box will appear and the direction of the needle will flip from clockwise to counterclockwise and will continuously get faster as you gain a higher score.
 Failure occurs when you press spacebar to early or needle goes past the box.
+Do you have what it takes to get the highscore?

 FEATURES: